-Medical Support £20,272
+Medical Support £27,456

-Due to the complex medical needs of 4 students we allocated specifically trained members of staff who work closely with individuals to administer medication or support as appropriate.
-This means that the students' complex medical needs are managed discreetly within the classroom environment enabling inclusion and full access to learning.
+Due to the complex medical and physical needs of 1 student money was allocated for trained members of staff to work closely with a student to administer support as appropriate.
+This means that complex needs are managed discreetly within the classroom environment enabling inclusion and full access to learning.

-Clubs £6,688
+Clubs £3552